HITS-AIN/GPCC.jl/README.md

 - Outputs a probability distribution for the delay.
 - It can incorporate a prior on the delay.
 - Delivers predictions for out-of-sample data.

+A faster version of the GPCC, sped up via a heuristic, is implemented in package [FasterGPCC.jl](https://github.com/HITS-AIN/FasterGPCC.jl).

 ## 💾 Installation